Sanremo Casino: History

-On April 14, 1934 the company changed its name to Società Anonima Iniziative Turistiche (SAIT).
+On 14 April 1934, the company changed its name to Società Anonima Iniziative Turistiche (SAIT).
 In October of the same year, due to the death of Cavalier De Santis, the shares passed to his wife Maria Strambini who in the early months of 1935 sold them to Cavalier Angelo Belloni who took over the management.

-The Casinò di Sanremo closed its doors on 10 June 1940.
-Still, undamaged by the war and two German and allied occupations; the Casino resumed its activities seven months after the end of World War Il.
-From 1951 until 1976, the Casinò di Sanremo had been home of the Festival della canzone italiana.
+The Sanremo Casino closed its doors on 10 June 1940.
+Still, undamaged by the war and two German and allied occupations, the Casino resumed its activities seven months after the end of World War II.
+From its first edition in 1951 until 1976, the Sanremo Casino was home of the Sanremo Music Festival.